-It is noted that this Biological Assessment was prepared for the Mitigated Negative Declaration (MND) on the Solar Blue project.
+It is noted that this Biological Assessment was prepared for the Mitigated Negative Declaration (MND) on the Chestnut Solar project.
 The potential biological impacts associated with this solar development construction were previously addressed in the Westlands Solar Park Master Plan and Gen-Tie Corridors Program EIR, which was certified by the Westlands Water District (WWD) Board of Directors on January 16, 2018.
-The Program EIR (PEIR) provides plan-level environmental review for the Solar Blue project.
+The Program EIR (PEIR) provides plan-level environmental review for the Chestnut Solar project.
 As such, the MND (and this biological report) constitute second tier environmental documents under CEQA.
-As provided in the CEQA Guidelines, the previous biological report and analysis prepared for the PEIR are hereby incorporated by reference into this project-specific biological report on the Solar Blue project and Gen-Tie line project.
+As provided in the CEQA Guidelines, the previous biological report and analysis prepared for the PEIR are hereby incorporated by reference into this project-specific biological report on the Chestnut Solar project.
 The PEIR can be accessed with the following web link: